passionweb-manuel-schnabel/tcemain_translation_settings/README.md

 ## What does it do?

-1.0.0: TCEMAIN - disableHideAtCopy - pages copied will be enabled by default
+1.0.0: TCEMAIN - disableHideAtCopy - records copied will be enabled by default

+1.1.0: TCEMAIN - disablePrependAtCopy - records copied will not have (copy 1) appended

 ## Installation